zapier/zapier-platform/packages/cli/docs/cli.md

 Promotes an app version into production (non-private) rotation, which means new users can use this app version.

-* This [1mdoes[22m mark the version as the official public version - all other versions & users are grandfathered.
+* This does mark the version as the official public version - all other versions & users are grandfathered.

-* This does [1mNOT[22m build/upload or deploy a version to Zapier - you should `zapier push` first.
+* This does NOT build/upload or deploy a version to Zapier - you should `zapier push` first.

-* This does [1mNOT[22m move old users over to this version - `zapier migrate 1.0.0 1.0.1` does that.
+* This does NOT move old users over to this version - `zapier migrate 1.0.0 1.0.1` does that.

-* This does [1mNOT[22m recommend old users stop using this version - `zapier deprecate 1.0.0 2017-01-01` does that.
+* This does NOT recommend old users stop using this version - `zapier deprecate 1.0.0 2017-01-01` does that.

 Promotes are an inherently safe operation for all existing users of your app.